Political Science (POLS)

 POLS 367 | Latinos(as) and the Law | 3 cr

 Introduces and examines experiences Latinos(as) encounter with and within the U.S. criminal justice system, as well as related international and transnational issues.
 Uses a range of theoretical frameworks, including socio-ecological, political and psychological.
-Cross-listed with: LBST 367/POLS 367.
+Cross-listed with: LBST 367/CRMJ 367.

 Prerequisites: CRMJ 101 or POLS 100; or consent of instructor.